 Love and Compassion for Women

-In a woman, both the Volitional Body and the associated Heart Chakra, generally have a yang or expansive polarity, so that as she learns to rest as Consciousness and develops an embodied energetic reflection of Consciousness in her surface bodies, she naturally experiences a keen sense of the brahmavihāra of karunā or Compassion – a powerful empathetic responsiveness in the heart, an intuitive recognition of the needs of others, and a natural wish to respond, especially to those in her intimate life.
+In a woman, both the Volitional Body and the associated Heart Chakra, generally have a yang or expansive polarity.
+This means that, to the extent that she learns to rest as Consciousness, and develops an embodied energetic reflection of Consciousness in her surface bodies, she naturally experiences a keen sense of the brahmavihāra of karunā or Compassion – a powerful empathetic responsiveness in the heart; an intuitive recognition of the needs of others; and a natural wish to respond, especially to those in her intimate life.

-In a woman, the Emotional Body and the Solar Plexus Chakra are yin, or receptive – and as she learns to rest as Consciousness, she undergoes a healing of the Feeling dimension of her being, in which she comes to know that Consciousness is unconditionally loving, and though impersonal, appears to ‘relate’ to her with an unconditionally accepting warmth and an affirmation of her unconditional value.
+In a woman, the Emotional Body and the Solar Plexus Chakra are yin, or receptive – and to the extent that she learns to rest as Consciousness, she undergoes an alignment and a healing of the Feeling dimension of her being, in which she comes to know that Consciousness is unconditionally loving, and though impersonal, appears to ‘relate’ to her with an unconditionally accepting warmth and an affirmation of her unconditional value.
 As she allows herself to receive the energy of the brahmavihāra of mettā, or Loving Kindness, in this way, it becomes energetically embodied in her as a self-valuing, self-assured quality of presence – and she naturally gravitates toward relationships that are an embodiment and an outer reflection of what she has recognised in her experience of Consciousness.